CrimsonTome/A-level-Project/README.md

 # A-level-Project 2020/21
 ## This is my A-level Computer Science project.
-It is a sorting/searching algorithm visualiser
+It is a sorting/searching algorithm visualiser written in C# as a Windows Forms Application
 Sorts included are Bubble sort, Insertion sort, Merge sort and Quick sort.
 Searches included are Linear search and Binary search.